A 2004 film starring Kevin Bacon

 - Cut Apart: In one scene both Walter and Vicki are looking through window, like they are observing each other, culminating with Vicki asking what someone is looking at.
 Then it's revealed they are just looking at their own reflections in glass.

 - Dark and Troubled Past: Both Walter and Vicki.
 Probably also Lucas.

-- Dark Is Evil: Thanks to casting, the only hostile and abusing characters - Lucas and Mary-Kay - are played by black people.
-The same thing happens with Vicki and Mary-Kay comparison, with fair-skinned blonde as the good, and black as the evil woman.
+- Dark Is Evil: Thanks to casting, the only hostile and abusive characters—Lucas and Mary-Kay—are played by black people.

-- Detective Lucas is a subversion, actually.
-While hostile and disgusted by Walter, he's also very conversational, talking furniture and plants.
+- Lucas is a subversion.
+While hostile to and disgusted by Walter, he's also very conversational, talking furniture and plants.
 At the very least, he's Affably Evil mixed with Knight Templar.
-He's not a villain by any merit and has a right to be suspicious of Walter.
-And in the end it's obvious that Lucas knows that Walter is the one who assaulted Candy, yet he leaves him alone because he sees that Walter did the right thing.
+He's not a villain by any measure, and has a right to be suspicious of Walter.
+And in the end, it's obvious that Lucas knows that Walter is the one who assaulted Candy, yet he leaves him alone because he sees that Walter did the right thing.